 Mortgage rates for the 3% down payment program are based on standard Fannie Mae rates, plus a slight rate increase.

-The fee or rate increase is minimal compared to the value added from earlier home buying.
+However, this fee or rate increase is often minimal compared to the value added from earlier home buying.

 Yet, the buyer reduces their total upfront home buying costs by over $5,000.